ExpressionEngine/coilpack-docs/docs/upgrade-guide.md

 ## Review the Changelog

 It's always a good idea to be aware of what is changing in each release.
-You can see a list of all changes in our [current changelog](https://github.com/ExpressionEngine/Coilpack/blob/1.x/CHANGELOG.md).
+You can see a list of all changes in our [current changelog](https://github.com/ExpressionEngine/Coilpack/blob/2.x/CHANGELOG.md).

 ## Configuration Changes

 Between versions the Coilpack configuration file may change.
-We recommend comparing the most [recent changes](https://github.com/ExpressionEngine/Coilpack/blob/1.x/config/coilpack.php) with your own `config/coilpack.php` file.
+We recommend comparing the most [recent changes](https://github.com/ExpressionEngine/Coilpack/blob/2.x/config/coilpack.php) with your own `config/coilpack.php` file.

 ## Upgrading to 2.0 from 1.x

+The default value for `admin_url` has been changed from `/admin.php` to `/admin` to avoid routing issues with certain webserver configurations.

 The GraphQL signature for the Range Slider Fieldtype has changed to allow requesting specific subfields like `value`, `from`, and `to`.